dbwebb-se/mvc/example/symfony-doctrine/README.md

 created: src/Repository/ProductRepository.php
 ```

-The class in Entity represents a Product object, or one row, i the database table.
+The class in Entity represents a Product object, or one row, in the database table.

-The class in Respository has the responsibility to write and read objects of the Product class to the database.
+The class in Repository has the responsibility to write and read objects of the Product class to the database.